microsoft/vscode-docs/docs/python/debugging.md

 ![Debugging Status Bar](images/debugging/debug-status-bar.png)

-By default, the debugger uses the same `python.pythonPath` workspace setting as for other features of VS Code.
+By default, the debugger uses the same `python.pythonPath` Workspace setting as for other features of VS Code.
 To use a different interpreter for debugging specifically, set the value for `pythonPath` in the applicable debugger configuration.
 Alternately, select the named interpreter on the Status Bar to select a different one.

 > **Note**: The debugger settings don't support relative paths, including when relying on the main `python.pythonPath` setting.
 To work around this, use an environment variable, or create a variable such as `${workspaceFolder}` that resolves to your project folder, then use that variable in the path, as in `"python.pythonPath": "${workspaceFolder}/venv/bin/python"`.